banks/banksco.de/content/p/2012-12-29-fancy-new-blog.md

 ## Design

 The style just suits my tastes better.
-The original was much more focussed on learning Rails that the actual look of the thing became somewhat secondary.
-I was inspired by some very beautiful but simple and elegant sites I've seen lately and this style was the result (for now).
-I have dreams of adding beautiful imagery and other fancy things to some articles too but we'll see…
+When I made the last version, I was much more focussed on learning Rails and the aesthetics of the site became somewhat secondary.
+I was inspired by some very beautiful and elegant sites I've seen recently and this design was the result (for now).
+I have dreams of adding beautiful imagery and other fancy things to some articles too but we'll see.

-Fonts are from [Google's Webfonts](http://www.google.com/webfonts) rather than [TypeKit](https://typekit.com/) free trial because there was much more freedom and no limitations without fees.
+Fonts are from [Google's Webfonts](http://www.google.com/webfonts) rather than [TypeKit's](https://typekit.com/) free plan because there is much more freedom without fees.
 I also get to download the fonts I use here for offline use.

 ## Technology

 I went back to basics for this.
 Since I made the last version of this blog, my tastes in tech have changed a bit.
 I've come to value simplicity and efficiency more and more.
-Having a full Rails stack, web servers, proxies, databases, user authentication, SSL certificates etc suddenly seems like a really ugly solution for what is essentially a simple, static site.
+Having a full Rails stack, web servers, proxies, database, user authentication, SSL certificates etc suddenly seems like a really ugly solution for what is essentially a simple, static site only updated by me.

 So this site *is* a static site.

 After I finished a lot of the work on this new system described below, I came across an article from a friend of mine about [his CMS solution](http://jekor.com/article/towards-a-lifelong-content-management-system).
-It turns out he had a lot of the same ideas and he does a great job of expressing his rationale for moving away from WordPress-like apps for CMS.
-I link to that now to save you from more of my words repeating many of the same things in less eloquent sentences.
+It turns out he had a lot of the same ideas and he does a great job of expressing his rationale for moving away from Wordpress-like apps for CMS.
+I link to that now to save you from more clumsy words from me repeating many of the same things less eloquently.

 ## Managing Static Content

-So this site is just HTML files served by good old apache.
+So this site is just HTML files served by good old Apache.
 Nginx probably would be my first choice on a dedicated server but I'm enjoying my current stay on [Webfaction](http://www.webfaction.com) and this is the most appropriate configuration here.

 Managing a static site by hand is so 1990s, clearly we can do better than that.